dharma-eng/Tiramisu/docs/Specification.md

 ## Deposits

-Upon deposit of Dharma Dai into a dedicated contract on L1, a deposit address _(or, in the case of multisig support, multiple addresses and a threshold)_ will be specified.
+Upon deposit of the supported token into a dedicated contract on L1, a deposit address _(or, in the case of multisig support, multiple addresses and a threshold)_ will be specified.
 Next, the `hardTransasctionIndex` is incremented and assigned to the deposit.

 The block producer will then reference that index in order to construct a valid transaction that credits an account specified by the depositor with the respective token balance.
 Therefore, all deposits are "hard" transactions.

-> Note: In practice, it is likely that Dharma users will not generally make deposits via L1, and will instead purchase L2 tokens through other means.
+> Note: In practice, it is likely that users will not generally make deposits via L1, and will instead purchase L2 tokens through other means.

 ### Default Deposits